Implicit Langevin Algorithms for Sampling From Log-concave Densities: Numerical experiments

 \subsection{Logistic regression}

 We now consider sampling problems involving the Bayesian posterior densities of generalized linear models (GLM), which have log-concave likelihood functions, with Gaussian priors.
 For simplicity, and without loss of generality, we consider radially symmetric Gaussians.
-For a GLM with this choice of prior, posterior densities are of the form
+For a GLM with this choice of prior, posterior densities are {proportional to $\exp(-f(\v x))$, with}

 where $(\v a_{i},b_{i}), \; i = 1,2,\cdots,n,$ are the response and covariate pairs, $\v a_{i} \in \mathbb{R}^{p}$, and the domain of $b_{i}$ depends on the GLM.
 The cumulant generating function, $\Phi$, determines the type of GLM.
-For example, in the case of logistic regression, $ \Phi(t) = \log(1+\exp(t)) $; see~\cite{mccullagh1989generalized} for further details and applications.
+For example, in the case of logistic regression, $ \Phi(t) = \log(1+\exp(t)) $; see~\citet{mccullagh1989generalized} for further details and applications.
 It is easy to see that

 where $ \m A \in \reals^{n \times d}$ is a matrix whose $i$-th row is $ \v a_{i} $, $ \m D $ is a diagonal matrix whose $i$-th diagonal element is $ \Phi^{''}(\v a^\top \v x) $, and $\lambda$ is the precision parameter of the prior.
 As a result, for Assumption \ref{ass:Convexity}, we have